 When ducts are correctly sealed or if they have any cracks or holes in them, you could be losing a lot of heated air before it can get to the vents.

-No matter what the root of the problem is, Airmax Long Island Inc in Suffolk/Nassau County can help you get your gas furnace up and working at an efficient level again.
+No matter what the root of the problem is, Airmax Long Island Inc in Long Island can help you get your gas furnace up and working at an efficient level again.
 We can also help keep it running with ongoing, preventive maintenance.
 Contact us at 631-737-5566 or arrange an appointment with us online and we’ll be there to help.